maghead/maghead/README.md

     + table 'names'              tests/tests/Name.php
     + table 'wines'              tests/tests/Wine.php

-As you can see, we added a lot of new tables (schemas), and LazyRecord parses the database tables to show you the difference to let you know current status.
+As you can see, we added a lot of new tables (schemas), and Maghead parses the database tables to show you the difference to let you know current status.

-> Currently LazyRecord supports SQLite, PostgreSQL, MySQL table parsing.
+> Currently Maghead supports SQLite, PostgreSQL, MySQL table parsing.

 now you can generate the migration script or upgrade database schema directly.